 Standard Oil wasn’t just a refinery and some pipelines.
 Rockefeller and his new partners bought out their rivals, started their own distribution and marketing companies, built their own barrels, and hired scientists to find new ways to use petroleum.
 All of these companies lived under the same umbrella – the Standard Oil Trust – because according to Rockefeller, “Competition is a sin.”

 Of course, the fact that he owned 90% of America’s refineries combined with his staggering success brought him under scrutiny.
 While what he was doing wasn’t illegal at the time, journalists and politicians alike lined up to reduce his influence.
 To take him down a peg or two and prevent other companies from forming similar monopolies in the future, Congress passed the Sherman Antitrust Act, which banned trusts and combinations that reined in trade.
-As a result, Standard Oil Trust was dissolved.
+As a result, the Standard Oil Trust was dissolved.

 Savvy decision #4: